 Grateful Dead Studies is a peer-reviewed journal.
 Articles undergo double-blind peer review; if revisions are requested, authors will work with the Editor to address those issues.

-Articles average 7,000–12,000 words, including references, but both longer and shorter pieces may be considered.
+Articles average 5,000–7,000 words, including notes and works cited, but both longer and shorter pieces may be considered.
 Articles should represent incisive, original, rigorous research, with thorough references.

 Reviews are 1,000–1,500 words, though longer reviews may be permitted.
 Reviews may assess books, recordings, performances, conferences, exhibitions, websites, or blogs.